-The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the consolidated financial statements, the Company has suffered recurring losses from operations since inception and has a working capital deficiency both of which raise substantial doubt about its ability to continue as a going concern.
+The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
+As discussed in Note 1 to the financial statements, the Company has suffered significant losses from inception and has a significant working capital deficit.
+These conditions raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 1.
-The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The financial statements do not include any adjustments that might result from the outcome of this uncertainty.